Characters: DCAU-Batman Beyond

-- McNinja: She has a vaguely Arabian getup, very similar to the League of Assassins.
+- McNinja: She has a vaguely Arabian getup, implying she may be some variety of Hashashin, and quite similar to the original League of Assassins.

 - Meaningful Name: Curaré is also the name for a poisonous plant used by South American native peoples to tip their arrows.

-- Murderous Thighs: When she had her arms tied, she bear hugs Batman with her legs to great effect.
-Jumping around the scene as she does, she clearly has a good deal of leg strength.
+- Murderous Thighs: When she had her arms tied, she manages to wrap her legs around Batman, to great effect.
+Jumping around the scenes as she does, she clearly has a good deal of leg strength.